 As the family comes together to close the curtain on the earthly life of Jasper Ross Brown, Sr., we seal the legacy that is profound and everlasting, because it is rooted and grounded in the love of Jesus Christ.
 We celebrate Jasper’s life, applauding his untiring devotion to his family, his relentless pursuit of the will of God for his life, and his unwavering faith.
 The exemplary work ethic, zealous determination to make a difference in the lives of others and continual reverence for God left by Jasper for his family and friends has left an indelible imprint on the lives and hearts of those he touched.
 As a Patriarch, Jasper loved his Sons, but he treasured, respected, admired and doted on his Daughters.
 They are all truly “Daddy’s Girls”.
 Jasper’s continued expectation for his sons and his daughters, the Church, his entire family and his friends is that we would love one another as Jesus Christ has loved us; that we would hold on to God’s unchanging hand, and know that our strength lies in our Faith in God.

-To send flowers to Reverend Jasper R. Brown, Sr.'s family, please visit our floral section.
+To send flowers to Reverend Jasper R. Brown, Sr.'s family, please visit our floral store.